 From the long stretches of white sandy beaches to the rugged cliffs, Guernsey's ever-changing environment is a haven for lovers of the great outdoors.

-Breathe in the fresh sea air on a blustery beach walk, weave through the bluebells in the beautiful wooded valleys and watch the sun set over the west coast - Guernsey and its neighbouring islands have so much to offer outside, you won't want to go indoors.The islands are perfect for an outdoors holiday within easy reach of the UK.
+Breathe in the fresh sea air as you stroll along Britain's Cleanest Beach, weave through the bluebells in the beautiful wooded valleys and watch the sun set over the west coast - Guernsey and its neighbouring islands have so much to offer outside, you won't want to go indoors.The islands are perfect for an outdoors holiday within easy reach of the UK.
 The island is home to important nature reserves and spectacular floral displays, from the vibrant hanging baskets that line St Peter Port's high street to the orchid fields out west, the cliff paths lined with wild hedgerows and the formal planted gardens.
 Whatever the weather, you will feel invigorated after a day out in Guernsey's outdoors.

 Escape to the country and head inland to Guernsey's rural lanes and pathways.

 Traditional granite farmhouses and cottages dot the countryside where fields separated with hedgerows form a patchwork where Guernsey cows graze.
 Agriculture is still a vital industry in the island and the hilltop fields fall away to the coast offering stunning sea views.